Near Linear Time Approximation Schemes for Uncapacitated and Capacitated b--Matching Problems in Nonbipartite Graphs: Introduction

-\begin{definition}\cite[Chapters 32 \& 33]{Schrijver03} In the {\bf Capacitated $\mathbf b$--Matching} problem we have an additional restriction that the multiplicity of an edge $(i,j) \in E$ is at most $c_{ij}$ where $c_{ij}$ are also given in the input (also assumed to be an integer in $[0,\poly n]$).
+\begin{definition}\cite[Chapters 32 \& 33]{Schrijver03} In the {\bf Capacitated $\mathbf b$--matching} problem we have an additional restriction that the multiplicity of an edge $(i,j) \in E$ is at most $c_{ij}$ where $c_{ij}$ are also given in the input (also assumed to be an integer in $[0,\poly n]$).
 Observe that we can assume $c_{ij} \leq \min\{ b_i , b_j \}$ without loss of generality.
-A problem with $c_{ij}=1$ for all $(i,j) \in E$ is also referred to as an ``unit capacity'' or ``simple'' $b$--Matching problem in the literature. \end{definition}
+A problem with $c_{ij}=1$ for all $(i,j) \in E$ is also referred to as an ``unit capacity'' or ``simple'' $b$--matching problem in the literature. \end{definition}

-{\bf Previous results:} To date, the best exact algorithms for the $b$--Matching problem in general graphs are super--linear (see \cite[Chapter 31]{Schrijver03}).
-M\"{u}ller-Hannemann and Schwartz \cite{MH99} also provide an excellent survey of different algorithms for variants of $b$--Matching.
+M\"{u}ller-Hannemann and Schwartz \cite{MH99} provide an excellent survey of different algorithms for variants of $b$--matching.
+Approaches that solve regular matching do not extend to $b$-matchings without significant loss of efficiency.
+We revisit some of the reasons shortly.
+In the interest of space we summarize the main results for the $b$-matching problem briefly.
 Gabow~\cite{Gabow83} gave an $O(nm \log n)$ algorithm for the unweighted ($w_{ij}=1$) capacitated problem.
 For $c_{ij}= 1$ this reduces to $O(\min\{\sqrt{B}m,nm\log n\})$.
 For the weighted uncapacitated case Anstee~\cite{Anstee87} gave an $O(n^2m)$ algorithm; an $\tilde{O}(m^2)$ algorithm is in \cite{Gabow83}.
-Letchford \etal \cite{LetchfordRT04}, building on Padberg and Rao~\cite{PadbergR82}, gave an $O(n^2 m \log (n^2/m))$ time algorithm for the weighted, uncapacitated/capacitated problem.
+Letchford \etal \cite{LetchfordRT04}, building on Padberg and Rao~\cite{PadbergR82}, gave an $O(n^2 m \log (n^2/m))$ time algorithm for the decision version of the weighted, uncapacitated/capacitated problem.
+In summary the best exact algorithms to date for the $b$--matching problem in general graphs are super--linear (see \cite[Chapter 31]{Schrijver03}) in the size of the input.